ShairaDuran0812/App-Dev/README.md

 ![rider](https://tenor.com/view/tangled-looking-how-you-doin-gif-18848449.gif)

-That's all heheh!!
-I hope you like it!! <3 Nice to meet you!!
+:heartpulse:  That's all heheh!!
+I hope you like it!! <3 Nice to meet you!!  :heartpulse: